Build a SvelteKit Markdown Blog

 Syntax Highlighting

-You can use a Prism theme and be done but I want to use a modern syntax highlighter like Shiki that uses the same highlighter as VS Code which means you can use real themes.
+You can use a Prism theme, but I want to use a modern syntax highlighter like Shiki that uses the same highlighter as VS Code.

 terminal